 updated to use the latter scheme because it leaves environment

 settings intact for other Pydroid 3 use cases.

 Perspective: although this workaround suffices for now, this episode puts the

 app's viability as a host for application programs like Mergeall on shakier ground.

 The tale of this bug has been rewritten multiple times here already,

-At some point, subjective instability can be neither documented nor accommodated.
+At some point, prejudiced instability can be neither documented nor accommodated.

 That point may remain uncrossed, but it's clearly in sight.

-multiprocessingparallel-execution module does not work on Android, because required semaphores are not supported on this platform.
+multiprocessingparallel-execution module does not work on Android, because required semaphore tools are not supported on this platform (dig deeper here and here).
 The impact of this will naturally vary per program.
-PyEdit's Grep command, for instance, depends on this module on PCs to run searches in parallel with the GUI; while it can be easily configured to use fully supported threads on Android instead, doing so makes it impossible to leverage multiple CPU cores—a speed factor whose significance on phones is unclear.
+PyEdit's Grep command, for instance, depends on this module on PCs to run searches in parallel with the GUI; while it can be easily configured to use fully supported threads on Android instead, doing so makes it impossible for pure Python code to leverage multiple CPU cores—a speed factor whose significance on phones is unclear.
 Moreover, PyEdit benefited from preexisting code that leverages the API similarity of threads and

 multiprocessing; other programs may require more extensive recoding.